 Luther's prints and manuscripts – including 48 autographs as well as the world's largest collection of his “Table Talk” and about a quarter of his surviving correspondence – form the core of the Gotha Research Library's collection on the history of the Reformation and Protestantism.
 This collection is considered a reference collection for the history and reception of central and north German Protestantism.

 The Orient in Gotha.
-On the occasion of UNESCO World Heritage Day, Dr Feras Krimsti, curator of the Oriental Manuscript Collection of the Gotha Research Library, will lead a guided tour through the magnificent historical display rooms and present the valuable Arabic manuscript "Kitāb al-Aqālīm", written in 1173 and inscribed on the UNESCO World Documentary Heritage List in 2015.
+Dr Feras Krimsti, curator of the Oriental Manuscript Collection of the Gotha Research Library, will lead a guided tour through the magnificent historical display rooms and present the valuable Arabic manuscript "Kitāb al-Aqālīm", written in 1173 and inscribed on the UNESCO World Documentary Heritage List in 2015.

 Tuesday, 31 October 2023, 2 p.m., Meeting point: Hall of Mirrors